 By the time you’re going 65 or so, you’re almost certain to die if you hit an immovable object, even in a modern vehicle with all the safety systems functioning, so you might argue it doesn’t matter much on the highway.
 This isn’t quite true though, because going slower still means you can slow down faster and potentially get your vehicle below a survivable speed before you crash, and most accidents on divided highways are with objects that absorb at least some of the impact.

 Check out this study for some interesting information and scary graphs, or just start googling for information about speed and injury risk.
-Ultimately, the best justification for not speeding is likely that driving is a lot more dangerous than we think it is, and slowing down really does reduce the risk.
+Ultimately, the best justification for not speeding is likely that driving is a lot more dangerous than we think it is (and it’s hard for humans to do well), and slowing down really does reduce the risk.

 Is it worth the risk?
 I think there are too many factors to give a simple answer that applies to everyone in every situation, but hopefully you learned enough from the article to be able to make better decisions in each situation.